bitblit/wrench/shiro-oauth/README.md

  the Facebook graph api can be found inside the FacebookProvider class if you care.

+This library is HEAVILY indebted to the shiro-cas library, after which it is extensively modeled.

 # Adding shiro-oauth to your project

 ## Adding the maven dependency